Farro Waldorf Salad

 Just like my red quinoa tabouli, this healthy farro salad is perfect for a potluck.
-The recipe holds up to travel; it’s nutritious, delicious, and it offers elements of surprise even though the ingredients are fairly familiar.
+The recipe holds up to travel; it’s nutritious, delicious; and it offers elements of surprise even though the ingredients are fairly familiar.

 This farro waldorf salad recipe is both heart-healthy and diabetes-friendly.
 The magnesium in the farro and potassium in the oranges and orange juice are important for healthy blood pressure.
 And the various ingredients provide fiber, which is critical to both the heart and to blood sugar management.
 Eating whole grains like farro is linked to less risk of both heart disease and type 2 diabetes.

-- 1 cup dry pearled farro
+- 1 cup dry whole grain or pearled farro

 - 1 cup water